Ding Richang: Shanghai Intendant and Jiangsu finance commissioner

-Following his service on Hong's secretariat, Hong recommended Ding for prefect, which he was awarded, stressing Ding's role during the campaign that recovered Jiangsu.
+Following his service on Li Hongzhang's secretariat, Li recommended Ding for prefect, which he was awarded, stressing Ding's role during the campaign that recovered Jiangsu.
 For his diplomatic handling of staff negotiations in this role, Ding was awarded Shanghai taotai (intendant of Suzhou, Songjiang and Taicang), which entailed constant foreign dealings.
 Going over regular channels, Ding succeeded in acquiring the appointment of a former British officer (William Winstanley) from the Ever Victorious Army for his new unit, much to the chagrin of the British authorities in Shanghai.

 As Shanghai taotai, on the basis of treaties he believed the Chinese should honour, he rejected the petitions of Chinese merchants to ban foreign cotton-goods shops, and with difficulty persuaded the inhabitants of Chaozhou to accept foreign entry.
 On the same basis he rejected American real-estate interests in Shanghai and British steamship traffic.
 In 1863 he promised to reduce taxes on Chinese junks so as to make them competitive with foreign ships (apparently in bean trade), and wrote to Li Hongzhang suggesting that the Chinese buy and build steamships, which, allowing them to outcompete the foreigners, would remove the need to expel them by force.

-His proposal was accepted, but 1864 reports by him memorialize China as being surrounded by enemies, and still demonstrates a clear commitment to ordnance.
+His proposal was accepted, but in 1864 memorialized China as being surrounded by enemies, still demonstrating a clear commitment to ordnance.
 In 1865, in response to a need by Li Hongzhang and the Yamen for formal training in mechanics and mathematics, he purchased (as an administrator) machinery from a foreign factory at Shanghai, founding the Kiangnan Arsenal.
 It incorporated Li's previous two Arsenals.

 Li was promoted to salt controller in September 1865 before being named the Jiangsu finance commissioner, or treasurer, in early 1866, which he performed in 1867.
 During this time Li submitted his first lengthy program for sweeping reform; referring to the situation as "unprecedented since ancient times".
 It called for better personnel training and selection, examinations, increased reward and punishment, longer terms, and higher salaries.
 Ding made an argument for sending diplomats overseas, and defended the efforts of a slow approach to modern arms and shipbuilding, referencing the Analects of Confucius; "those who wish to have things done quickly will never attain their objective, and those who see only the small advantages will never accomplish great things."
 Ding's compatriot Li Hongzhang would similarly defend the early shipbuilding efforts in 1872.